-My lips are still — too still — and I refrain from swallowing, breathing, anything.
-A thickness hangs in the air as the rage in your face freezes on your features before, slowly, it slips off you.
+My lips are still – too still – and I refrain from swallowing, breathing, anything.
+A thickness hangs in the air.
+The rage in your face freezes on your features before, slowly, slipping off you.

 From the relaxing of your eyebrows to the careful fixation of your own mouth into a straight line – not frowning, not smiling – I can tell I’ve lost.
 Here, you’re angry at me, and it’s my fault.